NexusSW/lxd-common/README.md

 When developing your new functionality, keep in mind that this gem intends to obfuscate the differences in the behavior between LXD's CLI and REST interfaces.
 The test suite is designed to expose such differences, and it may become necessary for you to create completely seperate implementations in order to make them behave identically.

-Whether to expose the behavior of the CLI, or that of the REST interface, will be up for debate on a case by case basis.
+Whether to expose the behavior of the CLI, or that of the REST interface, or something in between, will be up for debate on a case by case basis.
 But they do need to have the same behavior.
 And that should be in line with the behavior of other pre-existing functions, should they fall within the same category or interact.